 Our business and operating results are heavily dependent on marketing and selling Medicare plans.
 The marketing and sale of Medicare Advantage and Medicare Part D prescription drug plans are principally regulated by CMS, but are also subject to state laws.
 The marketing and sale of Medicare Supplement plans are principally regulated on a state-by-state basis by state departments of insurance or equivalent state departments.
 The laws and regulations applicable to the marketing and sale of Medicare plans are numerous, ambiguous and complex, and regulations and guidance issued by CMS for Medicare Advantage and Medicare Part D prescription drug plans are frequently changing.
 Many aspects of our online platforms and our marketing material and processes, as well as changes to these platforms, materials and processes, including call center scripts, must be filed with CMS and reviewed and approved by carriers in light of CMS requirements.
 In addition, certain aspects of our Medicare plan marketing partner relationships have been in the past, and will be in the future, subjected to CMS review and carrier review.
-Changes to the laws, regulations and guidelines relating to the sale and marketing of Medicare plans, which could harm our business. our olatforms or our sale of Medicare plans, which could harm our business.
+Changes to the laws, regulations and guidelines relating to the sale and marketing of Medicare plans, their interpretation or the manner in which they are enforced could be incompatible with these relationships, the manner in which we conduct our business, our platforms or our sale of Medicare plans, which could harm our business, operating results and financial condition.

 Due to potential changes in CMS guidance, enforcement, interpretation or, in light of the COVID-19 pandemic, waivers of existing laws, regulations and guidance applicable to our marketing and sale of Medicare products, or as a result of new laws, regulations and guidelines, CMS, state departments of insurance or carriers may object to or not approve aspects of our online platforms or marketing materials and processes and determine that certain existing aspects of our Medicare-related business are not in compliance with the applicable laws, regulations and guidance.
-As a result, the progress of our Medicare operating results and financial condition, particularly if it occurred during the Medicare annual enrollment period.
+As a result, the progress of our Medicare operations could be slowed or we could be prevented from operating aspects of our Medicare revenue generating activities altogether, which would harm our business, operating results and financial condition, particularly if it occurred during the Medicare annual enrollment period.